CSAILVision/ADE20K/README.md

 ## ADE20K related projects
 Here is a list of existing challenges and projects using ADE20K data.
 Contact us if you would like to include the dataset in a new benchmark.
-* [MIT Scene Parsing Benchmark](https://github.com/CSAILVision/sceneparsing): A semantic segmentation benchmark, using a subset of 250 classes from ADE20K
+* [MIT Scene Parsing Benchmark in Pytorch](https://github.com/CSAILVision/semantic-segmentation-pytorch) A semantic segmentation benchmark with baseline models in PyTorch, using a subset of 150 classes from ADE20K.
 * [Robust Vision Challenge](http://www.robustvision.net/): A challenge to evaluate the robustness of models to multiple datasets and tasks, including semantic and instance segmentation, depth prediction, optical flow, etc.

 ## Terms
 The data can be used under the following [Terms of Use](http://groups.csail.mit.edu/vision/datasets/ADE20K/terms).

 ## Citation
-If you use this data, please cite the following paper:
+If you use this data, please cite the following papers:

 Zhou, B., Zhao, H., Puig, X., Xiao, T., Fidler, S., Barriuso, A., & Torralba, A. (2019).
 Semantic understanding of scenes through the ade20k dataset.
 International Journal of Computer Vision, 127(3), 302-321.